gatling/gatling/src/sphinx/installation.rst

 Gradle
 ------

-Gatling doesn't provide an official gradle plugin.
-Still, you can find several community ones.
+Gatling provides an official gradle plugin named `io.gatling.gradle`.
+This plugin lets you launch your Gatling simulations.

-Check the :ref:`third parties list <third-parties>` for more links to those external projects.
+Check the :ref:`gradle plugin documentation <gradle-plugin>` for more information.

 .. _ide: